-2. Eight questions of 10 marks each are to be set, two in each of the four sections (A-D).
+Eight questions of equal marks (Specified in the syllabus) are to be set, two in each of the four Sections (A-D).
+Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each Section.
 The fifth question may be attempted from any Section.
+The duration for exam will be 3 hours.

-3. The candidates are allowed to use [Non-Scientific] calculator.
+Note: The paper will consist of minimum 50% numerical questions.
+The candidates are allowed to use non-scientific calculator.

-To provide students in-depth technical and conceptual knowledge of advanced accounting topics.
+Course Objective: To provide students in-depth technical and conceptual knowledge of advanced accounting topics.
+Course Content:

-Depreciation: Meaning, Causes, Objectives of providing for depreciation, Factors affecting depreciation, Accounting Treatment, Methods of providing depreciation: Straight line method, Diminishing Balance Method.
+Depreciation: Causes-Objectives of providing for depreciation - Factors affecting depreciation - Accounting Treatment - Methods of providing depreciation: Straight line method - Diminishing Balance Method.

-Provisions and Reserves: Reserve Fund, Different Types of Provisions and Reserves.
+Provisions and Reserves: Reserve Fund - Different Types of Provisions and Reserves.

 Accounts from Incomplete Records: Single Entry: Features, Books and Accounts maintained, recording of transactions, Ascertainment of Profit (Statement of Affairs method only).

 Joint Venture- Meaning, types, determination of profits under different methods.